neurosnap/jQuery-nysTables/README.md

 ---------

 nysTables gets initialized on a table tag.
-The most basic configuration requires "table" tag or "nys-table" data attribute in the table tag.
+The most basic configuration requires "config" key or "nys-config" data attribute in the table tag.
 The nysTables object returns the settings object for nysTables.

 HTML